Nadeem743894/Datacentric/docs/2.DataAcquisitionAndPreparation/Data Flow/DataDefintion.md

 | Feature Set 1 | [Processed Dataset Location](link/to/processed/data/storage) |  [Feature 1 Dataset Location](link/to/processed/data/storage) | [The script used to process the data can be found here](link/to/R/script/file/in/Code) | [Feature Set 1 Exploration Report](link/to/report1)|  Name of engineer | None or give details |
 | Feature Set 2 |[Processed Dataset Location](link/to/processed/data/storage) |  [Feature 1 Dataset Location](link/to/processed/data/storage) | [The script used to process the data can be found here](link/to/sql/script/file/in/Code) | [Feature Set 2 Exploration Report](link/to/report2)|  Name of engineer | None or give details |

+>  If a dataset is processed using input from more than one dataset use a comma to separate the links to them.

  *Page created by LL - Feb 2024, based on Microsoft Team Data Science*